-The rules for 2011 reflect the spirit of these objectives in that the rules for the LM Prototypes chassis' have been kept stable, and the use of homologated (production) engines is increased.
+The rules since 2008, including those for 2012, have indeed reflected the spirit of these objectives, in that the rules for the LM Prototypes chassis' have been kept stable, and the use of homologated (production) engines is increased.

 The last few years has seen a decline in the entries for the old GT1 class; this class has now been discontinued, and all classes have been redefined.
-The classes are now (2011):
+The classes are now (from 2011):

-Le Mans Prototypes
+Le Mans Prototypes (LMP)